-The Authority held a series of CWG meetings during development of this Draft EIR/EIS.
+The Authority held a series of CWG meetings during development of the Draft EIR/EIS, Revised/Supplemental Draft EIR/EIS, and Final EIR/EIS.
 A CWG is a voluntary group of community members who represent various constituencies along the San Francisco to San Jose project corridor and local interest groups involved in transportation, environmental sustainability, and social issues in the region.
 Three CWGs were established: San Francisco CWG, San Mateo County CWG, and South Peninsula CWG (originally called Santa Clara County CWG).
-All three CWGs meet from 2016 through 2019.
+All three CWGs met from 2016 through 2021.
 Table 9-2 shows the CWG meetings.

 The purpose of the CWGs was to enable informal information exchange between community members and Authority representatives, including engineering, environmental, and planning.
 CWG meetings were conducted in a small group meeting format (approximately 15 to 20 members) to allow members to voice concerns and identify local projects for Authority consideration.
 Authority staff members collected information about community values, considerations, projects, and programs.
 CWG members validated this information to confirm their feedback was accurately captured by Authority staff.
-Potential stakeholder projects were evaluated to determine whether there was a connection with the HSR project and to allow the Authority to consider such projects in preliminary engineering or in developing project mitigation measures.
+Potential stakeholder projects were evaluated to determine whether there was a connection with the HSR project and to allow the